Applications for Consent should normally be made by the landowner or their agent and should only apply for works on land

 2. Fill in the relevant form, with as much information as possible.
 The process will be delayed if you do not supply location details and structural information of your proposed works.
 The Board needs to see the location clearly on an appropriately scaled plan, with grid references.
 The form needs to be signed by the applicant only, applications will not be accepted if signed by agents or representatives.

 3. Enclose the correct fee if applicable, note the cost of £50 is per structure.
-As an example if you are planning to install a surface water outfall and erect a structure within the byelaw zone, the fee will be £100 and you should fill out two structures forms.
+As an example if you are planning to install a surface water outfall and erect a structure within the byelaw zone, the fee will be £100.

 CHEQUE: Cheques should be made payable to: Somerset Drainage Boards Consortium and included with your application pack.
 Cash is accepted at our Board offices; please see address below.